waggle-sensor/zabbix-server-pgsql/README.md

-# Custom Zabbix Server Image
+# Customed Zabbix Server Image

 This image is customized to include additional tools we need for running monitoring scripts.